-Canine rabies is a type of virus which affects a dog's central nervous system, spinal cord and brain (4).
+Canine rabies is a virus that affects a dog's central nervous system, spinal cord, and brain (4).
 Sadly, both canine rabies and human rabies remain neglected and constantly reemerging diseases (5, 6).

-The rabies virus will kill the animal-host in nearly 100% of cases (8).
-The virus cannot survive for longer than 24 hours outside of the host, which can be either a human, or a domestic or wild animal.
+The rabies virus will kill the animal host in nearly 100% of cases (8).
+The virus cannot survive for longer than 24 hours outside the host, either a human or a domestic or wild animal.

 How Rabies Spreads?

-If you notice a dog with symptoms of rabies in your neighborhood, you should report it immediately to the animal control center in order to stop the spread to other animals.
+If you notice a dog with symptoms of rabies in your neighborhood, you should report it immediately to the animal control center to stop the spread to other animals.

 10 Signs of Rabies in Dogs

-During the “no symptoms” period, the virus is in its latent stage where a dog behaves normally and you cannot notice that there is anything wrong with your pooch.
+During the “no symptoms” period, the virus is in its latent stage where a dog usually behaves, and you cannot notice anything wrong with your pup.

 1. The Initial Stage Symptoms

-The first stage where the symptoms are only starting to show to a different degree.
+The first stage is where the symptoms are only starting to show differently.

 Restlessness.
-A dog with rabies will have paranoia, and will behave as if they are constantly in fear or waiting for something bad to happen.
+A dog with rabies will have paranoia and behave as if they are constantly in fear or waiting for something terrible to happen.

 Licking the Bite.
-If a dog has been bitten by a virus carrier, they will often lick, scratch, sniff or even bite the infected wound.
+If a virus carrier has bitten a dog, it will often lick, scratch, sniff, or bite infected wounds.

 2. The Advanced Stage Symptoms